mehfoozkhangithub/Masai-Revision/mock/interviewHandbook.md

 Recursion can be a powerful and elegant solution to many programming problems, but it can also be inefficient and use up a lot of memory if not implemented carefully.
 It's important to consider the potential performance implications of using recursion and to optimize the function as necessary.
 ```

+# Coding Interview question preparation

+- Q1.
+What is the Temporal dead zone ?